 Certifications consist of online courses and onsite sessions to create the most comprehensive educational experience and learning environment.

 Online courses offer online discussions with online tests and are open 24/7 and available to everyone.
 Online virtual books are included in the online courses and are used for the study material.
-Participants maintain access to virtual books after the completion of the courses to use as a reference library and to study for onsite sessions and practical skills tests.
+Participants maintain access to virtual books after completing the courses to use as a reference library and to study for onsite sessions and practical skills tests.

 Onsite Practical Skills Sessions

 The onsite sessions offer the study material in a slide presentation and are presented by the team leader and discussed with the class.
 After the material is studied and discussed with the class, the participants take practical skills tests and written tests to confirm their knowledge and skill.

 Locations for Practical Skills Session

 The onsite sessions for safety certification are offered at IJA Events conducted at Pet Expos in the USA, Championship Training Events, and Certified Salons.

 The onsite certifications for coat type certification are offered in the IJA Competition Ring, Championship Training Events, and Salons and Schools with Certified Team Leaders.
 Competitors receive a certification score for their competition entry.

 Specialists in Education

-As educators, we understand the different methods of adult learning and have designed the certification study material and testing to work with everyone.
-As specialists in education, we realize the massive amount of information required to create a safe place for the pets and the salon team.
-For example, learning canine anatomy and physiology and how to take care of the canine in an emergency situation is a task that cannot be achieved in just an online class or a 3 to 5-hour lecture class unless the individual has previous training and experience.
+As educators, we understand the different adult learning methods and have designed the certification study material and testing to work with everyone.
+As education specialists, we realize the massive amount of information required to create a safe place for the pets and the salon team.
+For example, learning canine anatomy and physiology and taking care of the canine in an emergency is a task that cannot be achieved in just an online class or a 3 to 5-hour lecture class unless the individual has previous training experience.
 Why?
-Experts in education know the lowest percent a participant retains of the study material is reading words and the highest percent retained is when the participant hears, observes, discusses, and participates.
+Education experts know the lowest percent a participant retains of the study material is reading words.
+The highest percent retained is when the participant hears, observes, discusses, and participates.

 Credit for the Previous Certification